 A new fence was constructed around Curl Lake AP during the spring of 2015 after reports from hatchery staff of increased numbers of predators (primarily river otters) consuming hatchery fish.
-A PIT tag antenna array was installed at the outlet of Curl Lake AP in 2014 in order to obtain a more accurate release number due to the high predation and was used again for release estimates during the spring of 2016.
-Problems with interference were noted at the array and the data was not useable, so we used estimates of the numbers of fish released provided by hatchery staff instead.
-Volitional release began 1 April and continued until 15 April when the remaining fish were forced out.
+A PIT tag array was installed at the outlet of Curl Lake AP in 2014 in order to obtain a more accurate release number due to the high predation and was used again for release estimates during the spring of 2017.
+Interference caused by two or more PIT tags passing by the detectors at one time, also known as PIT tag "collisions", is a problem at the array so estimated release numbers should be considered minimal estimates.
+The release number will be adjusted in the future after previously undetected tags are detected along the outmigration corridor and an updated final release number will be reported in the historical hatchery releases (Appendix G) in the next annual report.
+Volitional release began 4 April and continued until 21 April when the remaining fish were forced out.
 Estimated numbers and size of fish released are provided in Table 21.
-Historical hatchery release information is provided in Appendix G.